synfron/ReshaperForBurp/docs/Readme.md

 Send Request - Send a separate HTTP request

-Send To - Send data to other Burp tools or the system default browser
+Send To - Send data to other Burp tools or the system's default browser

 [More](https://synfron.github.io/ReshaperForBurp/Rules.html#thens)